pluginsGLPI/doc/source/order/index.rst

 FAQ
 ---

-If you have any questions about using the plugin, please consult `our faq <https://faq.teclib.com/04_Plugins/Order/>`__
+If you have any questions about using the plugin, please consult `our FAQ <https://faq.teclib.com/04_Plugins/Order/>`__